apache/pulsar-client-go/CONTRIBUTING.md

 $ git push origin your_branch
 ```

-Thanks for your contributions!

-#### Code style
+## Code style

 The coding style suggested by the Golang community is used in Apache pulsar-client-go.
-See the [style doc](https://github.com/golang/go/wiki/CodeReviewComments) for details.
+For details, refer to [style doc](https://github.com/golang/go/wiki/CodeReviewComments).

-Please follow this style to make your pull request easy to review, maintain and develop.
+Follow the style, make your pull request easy to review, maintain and develop.

-#### Create new file
+## Create new files

 The project uses the open source protocol of Apache License 2.0.
-When you need to create a new file when developing new features,
+If you need to create a new file when developing new features,
-please add it at the beginning of the file.
+add the license at the beginning of each file.
 The location of the header file: [header file](.header).

-#### Updating dependencies
+## Update dependencies

 Apache `pulsar-client-go` uses [Go 1.11 module](https://github.com/golang/go/wiki/Modules) to manage dependencies.
-To add or update a dependency: use the `go mod edit` command to change the dependency.
+To add or update a dependency, use the `go mod edit` command to change the dependency.